 A graduate assistantship is an on-campus, part-time job that includes attractive benefits.
 Assistantships are very competitive to obtain as the demand exceeds the number of available positions, but students with quantitative research skills using SAS, Stata, and similar analytic tools have a competitive advantage when seeking a research assistantship.

-The Division of Health Policy & Management has Research Assistant (RA) positions available, and a few Teaching Assistant (TA) positions.
+The Division of Health Policy & Management has Research Assistant (RA) positions and a few Teaching Assistant (TA) positions.
 Students may also look for graduate assistantship jobs outside of the department through the University’s Office of Human Resources Graduate Assistant Employment page.

-Other Costs to Consider
+Other Costs & Financial Benefits to Consider

 - Average cost of living in Minneapolis for a one-bedroom apartment is $899

-- Minnesota offers no tax on clothing
+- Minnesota charges no tax on clothing

-- Learn more about tuition costs
+- Learn more about tuition and fees costs